adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #203 Didn't make any progress today.
 Woke up too late.
 Tomorrow another day.

 #204 Made progress today.
 Got to Lesson 6.

+#205 Need to progress and keep going.
+Very important not to stall.